prismatic-io/examples/README.md

 It addresses the hardest integration pain points so software teams can spend less time on integrations and more time on core product innovation.

 **Prismatic is a solution for the real world**.
-It was designed to handle messy, complex integration scenarios and work with existing development and deployment toolchains.
+It is designed to handle messy, complex integration scenarios and work with existing development and deployment toolchains.
 It is flexible and extensible, and can be used to build bespoke and vertical-specific integrations between applications of all kinds, SaaS or legacy, with or without a modern API, regardless of protocol or data format.

 For information on the Prismatic platform, check out our [website](https://www.prismatic.io) and [docs](https://www.prismatic.io/docs).